ankitrao19/ankitwaves/README.md

 - 💞️ I’m looking to collaborate on Natural Language processing and Computer vision
 - 📫 reach me at seeankitrao@gmail.com

-Currently I am working on a NLP project, the project will be updated on Git by mid of July.
+Currently I am working on a NLP project.
-I have worked as project Associate at IIT Roorkee, on Data Science Project.

 For more information about my projects on Data Science, Machine Learning, NLP and Computer Vision kindly visit [README.md](/Data_science-Machinelearning-Deeplearning)